helbolund/five-lines/NOTES.md

 3. Compile
     1. If the compile fails, undo and move on
     2. Otherwise, go through each class and check wheter you can delete the same method from it without getting errors

+### 5.1.1 UNIFY SIMILAR CLASSES
+Unify classes that differs in a set of constant methods
+1. Make all non-basis methods equal
+    1. In the body of each version of the method, add an enclosing `if (true) { }` adound the existing code
+    2. Replace `true` with an expression calling all the basis methods and comparing their result to their constant values
+    3. Copy the body of each version, and past it with an `else` into all other versions
+2. Now that only the basis methods are different, the second phase begins by introducing a field for each method in the basis and assigning its constant in the constructor
+3. Change the method to return the new fields instead of the constant
+4. Compile to ensure that we have not broken anything yet
+5. For each class, one field at at time:
+    1. Copy the default value of the field, and then make the default value a parameter
+    2. Go through the compiler errors, and insert the default value as an argument
+6. After all the classes are identical, delete all but one of the unified classes, and fix all the compiler errors by switching to the remaining class